Criticism of Netflix: Insider trading ring

 In 2021, five Netflix employees were charged with insider trading by the SEC.
 The group was accused of using insider information to trade ahead of 13 earnings announcements between 2016 and 2019.
 The ring had netted $3.1M in profits.

-In December two employees were sentenced to two years and fourteen months respectively.
+In December 2021, former Netflix engineer Sung Mo Jun was sentenced to 2 years in prison for an insider trading scheme where he leaked subscriber numbers in advance of official releases.

 Tax avoidance

 According to a blog post by the Institute on Taxation and Economic Policy, Netflix reported its largest ever profit in the US for 2018, but paid nothing in federal or state tax.
 The explanation is that US Tax law allows companies to claim tax credit on foreign earnings and thus avoid double taxation.
 US Senator Bernie Sanders has criticized Netflix for this both on Twitter and at a Fox News town hall event on April 15, 2019.
-A spokesperson from Netflix has addressed such claims as "inaccurate", but no evidence has been provided that Netflix did pay any state or federal taxes in 2018.
+A spokesperson from Netflix has addressed such claims as "inaccurate," but no evidence has been provided that Netflix did pay any state or federal taxes in 2018.

 In October 2019, allegations of tax evasion were investigated by Italian prosecutors.
 While Netflix doesn't have a headquarters in Italy, the prosecution claims that the digital infrastructure such as servers and cables amounts to a physical presence in the country.

 In January 2020, Netflix was accused of funneling $430 million of profits into tax havens.

 in February 2020, according to Labour MP Margaret Hodge, Netflix allegedly should have paid over £13 million in UK tax in 2019 but "deliberately avoided" doing so.
 Netflix said it complies with the rules of countries in which it operates.

 In August 2020, Netflix was one of 21 international companies being investigated for allegedly evading tax in South Korea.